Battle of Osan: Task Force Smith

 By July 1, Task Force Smith had fully arrived in South Korea and briefly established a headquarters in Taejon.
 The task force soon after began moving north by rail and truck to oppose the North Korean Army.
-Task Force Smith was the first of several small US units sent into Korea with the mission to take the initial "shock" of North Korean advances and to delay much larger North Korean units with the goal, which would buy time to allow more U.S. units into Korea.
+Task Force Smith was the first of several small US units sent into Korea with the mission to take the initial "shock" of North Korean advances and to delay much larger North Korean units with the goal of buying time to allow more U.S. units into Korea.
 Task Force Smith's mission was to move as far north as possible and to begin engaging the North Koreans to stem their advance so that the rest of the 24th Infantry Division could be moved into South Korea to reinforce it.
 The 24th Division commander, William F. Dean, personally ordered Smith to stop the North Korean force along the highway from Suwon and "as far from Pusan" as possible.

 Three days later, on July 4, it dug in on two hills straddling the road north of the village of Osan, 6 mi south of Suwon and about 25 mi south of Seoul.
 The ridges rose to 300 ft above the road, which provided visibility almost the entire distance to Suwon.
 The battalion set up a 1 mi line over the ridges.
 There, they waited to meet the advancing North Korean forces.
 The force was placed along the road with the infantry formations on the two hills, five of the howitzers 1 mi behind the infantry, and the sixth with its six HEAT shells positioned halfway between the infantry and the other five field artillery pieces.
 Heavy rain made air support impossible and so Smith and Perry preregistered the artillery battery in the hope it would be just as effective.
 The heavy machine guns and bazookas of A Battery along with a volunteer crew were sent forward to reinforce the infantry.